 Parameters of Motion-

-We have discussed, the motion of a body may be described through the following parameters-
+The motion of a body may be described through the following parameters-

-Characteristics of Acceleration-
+Characteristics of Distance-

 - It has both magnitude and direction.
 Hence, it is a vector quantity.